sandergroenen/query-your-quote/README.md

 Query Your Quote is a web application that demonstrates modern web development practices using Laravel and React.
 The application:

-- Fetches random quotes from the DummyJSON API
+- Fetches random quotes from the **DummyJSON API** and **Zenquotes API**
-- Displays quotes with author attribution
+- Retrieval and usage of **bearer token authorization** (Dummyjson)
 - Shows real-time request performance metrics with a dynamic speedometer
-- Provides user authentication and profile management
+- Provides frontend user authentication and profile management
+- **Rate limited**: The api is rate limited by default to 1 per 10 seconds, the frontend has a visual demo representation of the rate limiting
 - Demonstrates proper API integration and error handling
+- Provides **local dev setup** as well as a **full CI/CD pipeline** for automatic deployment to AWS ECS with Free tier eligble resources
+- **Responsive Design**: Works on desktop and mobile devices
+- **Github actions testrun & deployment on AWS**: aside from being able to run the application locally the applications will run tests automatically on github actions upon pushing code and also deploy to amazon aws ecs using cloudstack IaaS icm with aws cli commands

 ## Tech Stack